1962 New York Mets season

 The 1962 New York Mets season was the first regular season for the Mets, as the National League returned to New York City for the first time since 1957.
 They went 40–120 (.250) and finished tenth and last in the National League, 60 1/2 games behind the NL Champion San Francisco Giants, who had once called New York home.
 The Mets were the latest team to be 60+ games behind in a division before the 2018 Baltimore Orioles finished 61 games behind the World Series Champion Boston Red Sox.
-The Mets' 120 losses are the most by any MLB team in one season since the 1899 Cleveland Spiders (20–134, .130).
-Since then, the 2003 Detroit Tigers and 2018 Orioles have come the closest to matching this mark, at 43–119 (.265), and 47-115 (.290), respectively.
+In one of the worst MLB seasons in the modern era and the National League since the 1952 Pittsburgh Pirates, the Mets lost 120 games, setting the record for the most losses in the era.
+Their losses became the second most when the 2024 Chicago White Sox lost their 121st game; though their winning percentage (.253) is still higher than the Mets' (.250).
 The Mets' starting pitchers also recorded a new major league low of just 23 wins all season.

-The team lost its first game 11–4 to the St. Louis Cardinals on April 11, and went on to lose its first nine games.
+The team lost its first game 11–4 to the St. Louis Cardinals on April 11 and went on to lose its first nine games.
 Having repaired their record to 12–19 on May 20 after sweeping a doubleheader against the Milwaukee Braves, the Mets lost their next 17 games.
-They also lost 11 straight from July 15 to July 26, and 13 straight from August 9 to August 21.
-Their longest winning streak of the season was three.
+They also lost 11 games straight from July 15 to July 26 and 13 games straight from August 9 to August 21.
+Their longest winning streak of the season was three wins.

-The Mets were managed by Casey Stengel and played their home games at the Polo Grounds, which was their temporary home while Shea Stadium was being built in Queens.
+The Mets were managed by former New York Yankees manager Casey Stengel and played their home games at the Polo Grounds, which was their temporary home while Shea Stadium was being built in Queens.
 They remain infamous for their ineptitude and were one of the worst teams in Major League Baseball history.
+The team's 120 losses were the third most by any team in MLB history, after the infamous 1899 Cleveland Spiders lost 134.
 Their team batting average, team earned run average (ERA), and team fielding percentage were all the worst in the major leagues that season.

 Despite the team's terrible performance, fans came out in droves.
-Their season attendance of 922,530 was good enough for sixth in the National League that year.
+Their 1962 season attendance of 922,530 was good enough for sixth in the National League.

-The season was chronicled in Jimmy Breslin's humorous best-selling book Can't Anybody Here Play This Game?
-The title came from a remark made by manager Casey Stengel expressing his frustration over the team's poor play that year, the first for a long time partnership with TV partner WOR-TV.
+The season was chronicled in Jimmy Breslin's humorous best-selling 1963 book Can't Anybody Here Play This Game?
+The title came from a remark made by manager Casey Stengel expressing frustration over his team's poor play.

+One of the only bright spots was left fielder Frank Thomas, who hit .266 with 152 hits, 34 home runs, and 94 RBIs.